4imothy/zsh_suggestions/README.md

 #### ToDo:
-* [ ] When selected_index is 0 reprint the POSTDISPLAY, as selecting other
-completions removes the POSTDISPLAY
 * [ ] Implement path expansions for editors, cd, ...
 * [x] clean up syntax, get rid of unnecessary [\[\]] and ${#} stuff
 * [x] Implement inline expansion for the first suggestion